Here in the Northeast, Mother Nature is teasing us with beautiful days of spring.

 - Plan frequent breaks.
 Dogs need to stretch their legs just like we do!
 Many highway rest stops have areas designated where you can potty your dog.
 Have poo bags ready.
 This is also a good time to give your dog a drink of water.

 - If your dog is prone to motion sickness, talk with your vet beforehand about medication you can give your dog to help him feel better while traveling.
-You might try something natural like Veterinarian’s Best Travel Calm (affiliate link) to help settle him.
+You might try something like Vet’s Best Comfort Calm (affiliate link) to help settle him.
 Try offering your dog small amounts of water during the trip or ice cubes to lick.
 Also, limit the amount of food you give before you depart to minimize stomach upset.

 - Finally, make sure your dog is safe in the car.
 Either crating your dog while driving or locking him into a doggie seat belt ensures your safety as well as your dog’s.
 If you stop short, your dog becomes a missile if he isn’t secured into the car.